Dnt-knw/Photo-gallery/README.md

 ## What are the limitations?

-### Oh, yes about the limitations, it is strictly forbidden to use the following characters in the names of folders and photos
+### Oh, yes, about the limitations, it is strictly forbidden to use the following characters in the names of folders and photos

 - __Backslash__
 - __Forward slash__